 Framework Seasonal Adjustment #1 (SAFMC 1997) revised the vessel size limitations applicable when a vessel permit is transferred to another vessel and extended through December 31, 2000, the authorization to use wire cable for a mainline attached to a golden crab trap.
-The framework document was sent to NMFS on September 26, 1997 and the proposed rule was published on June 26, 1998.
-The final rule was published in the Federal Register on October 28, 1998 with regulations effective upon publication.
+The framework document was sent to NOAA Fisheries Service on September 26, 1997, and the proposed rule was published on June 26, 1998.
+The final rule was published in the Federal Register on October 28, 1998, with regulations effective upon publication.

-Amendment 1 (SAFMC 1998b) was a part of the Council's Comprehensive Amendment addressing Essential Fish Habitat in FMPs of the South Atlantic Region.
-Essential fish habitat for golden crab includes the U.S. Continental Shelf from Chesapeake Bay south through the Florida Straits (and into the Gulf of Mexico).
-In addition, the Gulf Stream, which occurs within the EEZ, is an essential fish habitat because it provides a mechanism to disperse golden crab larvae.
+Amendment 1 to the Golden Crab FMP (SAFMC 1998b) was a part of the Council's Comprehensive Habitat Amendment addressing Essential Fish Habitat in FMPs of the South Atlantic Region.
+Essential fish habitat for golden crab includes the U.S. Continental Shelf from Chesapeake Bay south through the Florida Straits, and into the Gulf of Mexico.
+In addition, the Gulf Stream, which occurs within the exclusive economic zone, is essential fish habitat because it provides a mechanism to disperse golden crab larvae.
 The detailed description of seven essential fish habitat types (a flat foraminferan ooze habitat; distinct mounds, primarily of dead coral; ripple habitat; dunes; black pebble habitat; low outcrop; and soft-bioturbated habitat) for golden crab is provided in Wenner et al. (1987).
-Refer to Section 4.0 in this Amendment, Volume II of the FEP (SAFMC in prep.) and the Habitat Plan (SAFMC 1998a) for a more detailed description of habitat utilized by the managed species.
-There is insufficient knowledge of the biology of golden crabs to identify spawning and nursery areas and to identify HAPCs.
+Refer to Section 4.0 in this Amendment, Volume II of the Fishery Ecosystem Plan (SAFMC 2009b) and the Habitat Plan (SAFMC 1998a) for a more detailed description of habitat utilized by the managed species.
+There is insufficient knowledge of the biology of golden crabs to identify spawning and nursery areas and to identify habitat of particular concern (HAPCs).
 As information becomes available, the Council would evaluate such data and identify HAPCs as appropriate through the framework.
 In addition, Amendment 1 established a framework procedure to address habitat issues; this framework was added to the framework of all approved FMPs including the Golden Crab FMP.
-Amendment 1 was submitted to the NMFS on October 9, 1998.
+Amendment 1 was submitted to the NOAA Fisheries Service on October 9, 1998.
 The Notice of Availability was published in the Federal Register on March 5, 1999, and the Comprehensive Habitat Amendment was approved on June 3, 1999.
-The proposed rule was published on July 9, 1999 and a supplement to the proposed rule was published on November 2, 1999.
-The final rule was published in the Federal Register on June 14, 2000 with regulations becoming effective July 14, 2000.
+The proposed rule was published on July 9, 1999, and a supplement to the proposed rule was published on November 2, 1999.
+The final rule was published in the Federal Register on June 14, 2000, with regulations becoming effective July 14, 2000.

-Amendment 2 (SAFMC 1998c) was a part of the Council's Comprehensive Amendment addressing Sustainable Fishery Act definitions and other required provisions in FMPs of the South Atlantic Region.
+Amendment 2 (SAFMC 1998c) to the Golden Crab FMP was a part of the Council's Comprehensive Amendment addressing Sustainable Fishery Act definitions and other required provisions in FMPs of the South Atlantic Region.
 The amendment was partially approved on May 19, 1999.
-The final rule was published in the Federal Register on November 2, 1999 with regulations becoming effective December 2, 1999.
+The final rule was published in the Federal Register on

+November 2, 1999, with regulations becoming effective December 2, 1999.
 The description of fisheries and communities was approved and bycatch reporting was approved.
 The remaining items for golden crab were disapproved because "the stock status determination criteria are incomplete and, thus, do not totally fulfill the new requirements of the Magnuson-Stevens Act and the national standard guidelines."